 Once you are happy with the position of the groundsheet you can then place the tent body over its footprint.
 Zip-close the doors and windows and position the doors away from the wind for optimal ventilation.

-In many modern and smaller tents, the ground sheet is built into the tent body.
+In many modern and smaller tents (like those featured on this page), the ground sheet is built into the tent body.
 In this case, you can simply lay it down as one unit.